-For both one- and two-way ANOVA, the multiple comparisons testing is chosen on two tabs of the analysis parameters dialog.
+Multiple comparisons testing is chosen on two tabs of the analysis parameters dialog.

 - The Multiple Comparisons tab specifies the questions you want the multiple comparisons tests to answer.
-This decision depends on the experimental design and will vary from experiment to experiment. - The next tab (Options) | 241 drills down to choose a test.
+This decision depends on the experimental design and will vary from experiment to experiment. - The next tab (Options)□ 359 drills down to choose a test.
 Those choices tend to be personal or lab preferences, so we put them on the options tab.